-The output array gl_SampleMask[] sets the sample mask for the fragment being processed.
-Coverage for the current fragment will become the logical AND of the coverage mask and the output gl_SampleMask.
-This array must be sized in the fragment shader either implicitly or explicitly to be the same size described above.
-If the fragment shader statically assigns a value to gl_SampleMask, the sample mask will be undefined for any array elements of any fragment shader invocations that fail to assign a value.
-If a shader does not statically assign a value to gl_SampleMask, the sample mask has no effect on the processing of a fragment.
+The output array $gl_SampleMask[]$ sets the sample mask for the fragment being processed.
+Coverage for the current fragment will become the logical AND of the coverage mask and the output $gl_SampleMask$.
+This array must be sized in the fragment shader either implicitly or explicitly, to be no larger than the implementation-dependent maximum sample-mask (as an array of 32bit elements), determined by the maximum number of samples..
+If the fragment shader statically assigns a value to $gl_SampleMask$, the sample mask will be undefined for any array elements of any fragment shader invocations that fail to assign a value.
+If a shader does not statically assign a value to $gl_SampleMask$, the sample mask has no effect on the processing of a fragment.

-The input variable $gl_SampleID$ is filled with the sample number of the sample currently being processed.
-This variable is in the range 0 to $gl_NumSamples-1$, where $gl_NumSamples$ is the total number of samples in the framebuffer, or 1 if rendering to a non-multisample framebuffer.
+The input variable gl_SampleID is filled with the sample number of the sample currently being processed.
+This variable is in the range 0 to gl_NumSamples-1, where gl_NumSamples is the total number of samples in the framebuffer, or 1 if rendering to a non-multisample framebuffer.
 Any static use of this variable in a fragment shader causes the entire shader to be evaluated per-sample.

-The input variable $gl_SamplePosition$ contains the position of the current sample within the multi-sample draw buffer.
+The input variable $gl_SamplePosition$ contains the position of the current sample within the multisample draw buffer.
 The x and y components of $gl_SamplePosition$ contain the sub-pixel coordinate of the current sample and will have values in the range 0.0 to 1.0.
 Any static use of this variable in a fragment shader causes the entire shader to be evaluated per sample.